Skip to main content

 2. Assess your organisation's current knowledge assets

-You don't have to start from scratch when you build a knowledge management system if you can take the time to see what knowledge you have already and where people are finding it.
-An audit involving interviews, surveys, and polls can help you explore precisely where information is and what gaps you have.
+You don't have to start from scratch when you build a knowledge management system.
+Take the time to see what knowledge you already have and where people are finding it.
+Whether you use interviews, surveys, or polls, an audit will help you explore precisely where information is and what gaps you have.

 3. Choose the right knowledge management tools

-A leading knowledge base platform is an asset only if you select tools that align with your organisation's goals, allowing you to scale with you as you grow.
+A leading knowledge base platform is an asset only if you select tools that align with your organisation's goals, allowing you to scale as the company grows.
 Don't settle for a document management system that can only store and share files, a learning management system that will only support the learning process, or a CRM that doesn't offer customisation.

 Functionality to consider: